Parents and Friends

 Support

-While often not visible to the general parent community, under the current Strategic Plan the school board adopted, the P&F is responsible for implementing certain specific initiatives, including:
+While often not visible to the general parent community, under the current Strategic Plan that the school board adopted, the P&F is responsible for implementing certain specific initiatives, including:

-• Welcoming new families;
+- Welcoming new families;

-• Supporting the school and wider community in times of need;
+- Supporting the school and wider community in times of need;

-• Further developing the role of the P&F within the principles of “shared wisdom”; and
+- Further developing the role of the P&F within the principles of “shared wisdom”; and

-• Planning for succession.
+- Planning for succession.

 All of these activities grow and strengthen our sense of school community, a trademark of Holy Family.
 To continue to build positive relationships and the spirit of community, the P&F is committed to working closely with the Principal Mrs Dinale, the school board and the wider school community.

+We look forward to working together for a great 2026.
 Please access the online Calendar of events at https://www.hfldbb.catholic.edu.au/news-events/calendar/

 Please note that some event dates may change.

-Parents and Friends Office Bearers 2024
+Parents and Friends Office Bearers 2026

 Class Parent Coordinator: Anna Roberts